 The majority of the DUI arrests occurred in Baltimore County, but drunk driving incidents and auto accidents happened across Maryland.
 According to law enforcement officials, troopers issued more than 10,000 total traffic citations from Wednesday through Sunday.
 The holiday weekend saw 284 auto collisions.
 Five of the crashes were fatal and resulted in six deaths.

 Holidays, especially Thanksgiving and Christmas, typically see a rise in the number of DUI incidents and auto accidents in general due to an increase in parties and traveling.
 As such, police are out in force and specifically looking to arrest drunk drivers.
 However, with such a focus on making DUI arrests, law enforcement can make mistakes in DUI testing and procedures.
 It is possible that drivers can be wrongfully charged with drunk driving due to police mistaking fatigue for drunkenness, improperly administering breath alcohol content (BAC) tests, or a number of other mistakes.
 These mistakes can lead to serious charges and harsh penalties for undeserving drivers.

 If you or someone you know has been charged with drunk driving, the Maryland DUI defense lawyers at Alpert Schreyer, LLC can defend your rights and fight to have your charges reduced or dismissed.
 Our law team has extensive experience defending against drunk driving charges and will fight to keep you from suffering severe punishments that can negatively impact the rest of your life.
-For a free consultation on your DUI case, call our offices at (866) 444-6363.
+For a free case evaluation on your DUI case, call our offices at (866) 444-6363.